-Panel Breakage Test.
+Panel breakage test.
 Subjects our panels to brutal impacts by heavy or hard objects to ensure stability and break-resistance.
-Occasionally hard objects fall onto roofs and we conducts these test to ensure that our roof-mounted solar system will withstand these impacts.
-For good measure, we also drop a 99-pound, lead-filled sack from a height of four feet onto the middle of vertically positioned solar panels up to three times.
+Occasionally hard objects fall onto roofs and we conduct these test to ensure that our roof-mounted solar system will withstand these impacts.
+For good measure, we also drop a 99-pound, lead-filled sack from a height of four feet onto the middle of vertically positioned solar panels up to three times

-Mechanical Load Test.
+Mechanical load test.
 Ensures our panels withstand extreme weather conditions, including excessive wind pressure, wind suction and snow load.
-Alternating pressure and suction is applied up to 1.2 million times using both static and dynamic forces, far exceeding IEC standards.
+Alternating pressure and suction are applied up to 1.2 million times using both static and dynamic forces, far exceeding IEC standards.

 UV light aging test.
 Guarantees excellent results from our solar panels even in some of the brightest spots on the planet.
 We simulate 25 years of intense UV radiation, including 1300 kWh/m2 in normal conditions and up to 3000 kWh/m2 in desert conditions, which far exceeds IEC test standards.

 Climate chamber test.
 Puts our solar panels through extreme temperature fluctuations in order to emulate 25 years of weather changes.
 In the climate chamber, the modules withstand temperatures as low as -40 degrees Celsius to as high as 85 degrees Celsius.
 We repeat this cycle 9,125 times versus the mere 200 cycles required by the IEC